capta1nseal/kood-sisu-demo/README.md

  # Exercises

-Totally optional and won't be graded in any way.
-Although you will get feedback of the done exercices if you want.
+These exercises are completely optional and won't be graded in any way.
+Although you will get feedback for the done exercices if you want.

  [To exercises.](./src/Exercises/EXERCISES.md)